 Food and/or drink are strictly prohibited in Registrar’s classrooms.

 There are many facilities and resources on campus for student groups looking to reserve space for a meeting or an event.
-The policies and information about available student space can be found at the Student Activities and Leadership (SAL) web site.
+The policies and information about available student space can be found at the Office of Student Engagement (OSE) web site.

 To use a facility on the Stanford Campus, any outside group or individual must have an official on-campus sponsor.
 A sponsor cannot be an individual; it must be either a University department or a student organization registered and approved by the Student Activities Leadership (SAL).